TwinGEO

 From territory to decision.

-Digital Twin Systems are the convergence of:
+Digital Twin Systems represent the convergence of:

 They are not hype.